New Identity for Cayley's First Hyperdeterminant with Applications to Symmetric Tensors and Entanglement: Main Result

-where $\epsilon$ denotes the $d$-dimensional Levi-Civita symbol, $\bigotimes$ denotes the tensor Kronecker product, and the tuple \\ $\big(\mathrm{hvec}(\mathcal{A}),...,\mathrm{hvec}(\mathcal{A})\big)$ has length $d$. \end{theorem} \begin{proof} Observe
+where $\varepsilon$ denotes the $d$-dimensional Levi-Civita symbol, $\bigotimes$ denotes the tensor Kronecker product, and the tuple \\ $\big(\mathrm{hvec}(\mathcal{A}),\dots,\mathrm{hvec}(\mathcal{A})\big)$ has length $d$. \end{theorem} \begin{proof} Observe

-Since $\mathrm{hdet}$ is invariant under permutations \cite{lim2013tensors}, the last line is equal to $\mathrm{hdet}(\mathcal{A})$, proving the theorem. \end{proof} Note in particular that when $N$ is odd, the product in Theorem 1 is identically $0$, in agreement with the fact that Cayley's first hyperdeterminant is identically $0$ on all odd order hypermatrices.
+\end{proof} Note in particular that when $N$ is odd, the anti-symmetry of $\varepsilon$ implies that the product in \cref{Main Result} is identically $0$, in agreement with the fact that Cayley's first hyperdeterminant is identically $0$ on all odd order hypermatrices.